 ANITA Kick-off Meeting (Rome, May 2018);

-2nd ANITA General Assembly (Hertogenbosch, July 2018);
+2nd ANITA General Assembly (‘s-Hertogenbosch, July 2018);

 3rd ANITA General Assembly & First end-user meeting (Belgrade, October 2018).

 These workshops have been considered as an opportunity to collect and produce draft requirements.
 The primary output of the workshops was a set of Use Case specifications and scenarios that were presented in Deliverable D4.1.
 The Use Case specifications were the medium that triggered new requirements and ideas that resulted from negotiations between all partners participating during the workshops.